torvalds/linux/Documentation/media/uapi/rc/rc-tables.rst

        -  FUNCTION

-It should be noted that, sometimes, there some fundamental missing keys at some cheaper IR's.
+It should be yested that, sometimes, there some fundamental missing keys at some cheaper IR's.
 Due to that, it is recommended to:

-.. _rc_keymap_notes:
+.. _rc_keymap_yestes:

 .. flat-table:: Notes
     :header-rows:  0